petereichinger/unity-helpers/README.md

 Tool that opens git bash for this project.
 Only works on Windows and only if git bash is installed in the default location (either `C:\Program Files\Git\git-bash.exe` or `C:\Program Files(x86)\Git\git-bash.exe`).
 Code for this tool is found in `Scripts/EditorTools/Editor/OpenGitBashTool.cs` and it can be accessed via `Unity Helpers -> Apply Selected Prefabs`

+## Remove hidden objects

+Tool to remove hidden objects that are in the hierarchy.
+The code is in the file `UnityHelpers/EditorTools/Editor/RemoveHiddenObjectsTool.cs`.
+An in depth description of the tool follows but should not be necessary.
+The Menu command is `Unity Helpers -> Remove hidden objects`.

 ## Singleton

 A singleton pattern implemenation is found under `Scripts/Singleton/Singleton.cs` the full class name is `UnityHelpers.Singleton.Singleton<T>`.